-The "Magnification" field indicates when set of barcode parameters are used to draw the barcode.
-See the Define, Barcode Parameters section of this manual for information on barcode parameters.
+Magnification: Indicates when set of barcode parameters are used to draw the barcode.
+See "Global Barcode Parameters" on page 40 for information on barcode parameters.

-The "Data" field contains the data to be encoded in the barcode.
+Data: Contains the data to be encoded in the barcode.

 Code 128 barcodes support sub-elements and application identifiers.
 To modify these, uncheck the "Simple data" box.
 The following is an example of a Code 128 barcode with two sub elements: